precice/vm/README.md

 ## What is included?

 This box is based on the [bento/ubuntu-20.04](https://github.com/chef/bento/blob/master/packer_templates/ubuntu/ubuntu-20.04-amd64.json) base box and installs:

 - Xubuntu-core (Xfce desktop environment) and related tools
 - VirtualBox guest additions
 - Terminator (a nice split-window terminal emulator, find it in `Applications > System`)
 - Git, CMake, ccmake
 - Editors: nano, vim, gedit
 - preCICE latest for the master branch
-- preCICE config visualizer latest from the master branch
+- preCICE config visualizer (master)
-- preCICE Python bindings
+- preCICE Python bindings (PIP)
-- OpenFOAM v2012 and the OpenFOAM-preCICE adapter
+- OpenFOAM v2012 and the OpenFOAM-preCICE adapter (master)
-- deal.II 9.2 from the official backports and the deal.II-preCICE adapter (you still need to copy the compiled executables wherever you need them)
+- deal.II 9.2 from the official backports and the deal.II-preCICE adapter (master)
-- CalculiX 2.16 from source and the CalculiX-preCICE adapter
+- CalculiX 2.16 from source and the CalculiX-preCICE adapter (master)
-- FEniCS latest from the FEniCS PPA and the FEniCS-preCICE adapter
+- FEniCS latest from the FEniCS PPA and the FEniCS-preCICE adapter (PIP)
 - Nutils latest from PIP
-- SU2 6.0.0 and the SU2-preCICE adapter from source
+- SU2 6.0.0 and the SU2-preCICE adapter (master)
+- code_aster 14.6 and the code_aster-preCICE adapter (master)
 - Paraview from the official binaries
+- Gnuplot

-It then adds on the `/home/vagrant/Desktop`:
+It then adds to the `/home/vagrant/`:

 - The preCICE examples (solverdummies), including a copy of the Python solverdummy.
 - The preCICE tutorials from the `precice/tutorials`

 The adapter repositories remain in `/home/vagrant/`.
+It also adds a few shortcuts on the Desktop (see `post-install.sh`).
+At the end, it cleans up all object files and the APT cache (see `cleanup.sh`).

 ## Troubleshooting